tumbrelpeanuts/2020presidentialelection/R/02_machine_learning_analysis.md

-Analysis of the 2020 Presidential Election
+ML Analysis of the 2020 Presidential Election
 ================
 Alexander Sanchez
 2030-01-01